OptimalDesignLab/PDESolver.jl/docs/src/interfaces.md

               attack)
  *  `time::Timings`: an object to record how long different parts of the code take, defined in the Utils module.
+ * `f`: a file handle that prints to the file `log_myrank.dat`, where `myrank` is the MPI rank of the current process, but only in debug mode.
+In non-debug mode, this file should not be opened.

 `file_dict`: dictionary that maps from the file name to a file handle.
 This
              field is not required, but if it is present, all copies of the